meehirmhatrepy/MCUBE-Synthetic-Data-Generator/README.md

 ## 🤝 Contributing

 Pull requests and suggestions are welcome!
-Please open an issue for bug reports or feature requests.
+Please open an issue to report bugs or request features.

 ---